-At TDA Our School/Church Defender Program has been one of our favorite contributions to the public.
-We have built and grown our program in the past 7 years of Texas schools allowing certain volunteers to carry their handguns on campus with additional training.
+At TDA Our School Guardian program has been one of our favorite contributions to the public.
+We have built and grown our program in the past 10 years of Texas schools allowing certain volunteers to carry their handguns on campus with additional training.
 We have worked with many institutions in Texas, and are glad to add more to the list.
 One of the things that sets us apart from other training companies is our class structures.

 We have also seen very poorly conducted scenario training in the industry.
 Improperly structured classes without proper use of role players and volunteers is incredibly dangerous for a real world situation.
 Likewise, a lack of critical debriefs on completion of the individual events does little to assist in the development of the group.

 To be clear: We are not against Force on Force/ Scenario training!
 We simply reserve that training tool to groups that have had at least 2 2-day courses specific to the direct use of handguns.
 We refuse to set our clients up for failure simply to make money.
 We have to put our name on the certificates at the end of the day.